Find a Qualified Attorney Near You

 One of the most overlooked benefits of mediation as a dispute resolution process is that it can help preserve relationships that would likely be destroyed through years of litigation.
 Because mediation is a collaborative rather than adversarial process that doesn’t have a win/lose outcome, important relationships can often be saved.
 This is why mediation is often utilized in family law cases.
 Resolution of issues like child custody is common in divorce mediation.

-If parties reach agreement in mediation, the mediator will usually assist the parties with reducing the agreement to writing.
-If the parties have attorneys, then the attorneys will review the terms of a proposed agreement and may draft the final agreement or proposed court entry for the parties' signatures.
+If the parties reach an agreement in mediation, the mediator will usually assist them in reducing the agreement to writing.
+If the parties have attorneys, then the attorneys will review the terms of a proposed agreement and may draft the final agreement or proposed court entry for the parties’ signatures.

-Parties generally report a better outcome as a result of mediation than they do from a lawsuit.
+Parties generally report better outcomes from mediation than from a lawsuit.
 At a trial or court hearing, the judge or jury issues findings for or against a party.
-If the trial was in front of a judge or magistrate, the written decision or order may not be issued for several weeks or months.
+If the trial was before a judge or magistrate, the written decision or order may not be issued for several weeks or months.
 A court can adopt a mediated settlement much sooner.

 Parties are typically more satisfied with mediation because: